Concept | Process governance for MLOps¶

-Controlling your models is one of the keys to successful MLOps management.
-Without control over models, an organization risks an inadvertently harmful model causing damage.
+Controlling models is one of the keys to successful MLOps management.
+Without control over models, an organization risks a model causing inadvertent damage.

 Although steps in the MLOps process might be difficult to formalize, the outcome is worthwhile because it provides visibility into progress tracking and decision making.